 Why should it matter that there are still unused IPv4 addresses when IPv6 is available?
 Especially when IPv6 will run off a 128-bit system and essentially is believed to never run out of space.
 It is simple; switching to IPv6 is not as easy as flipping a switch.
 It is difficult and takes time […]

 When ARIN announced that IPv4 space had run out in September 2015, the president of ARIN John Curran, stated that IPv4 was not depleted entirely.
 He explained that many addresses were set aside for exchange site connections to service provider networks.
-The only way to get an IPv4 address was if an old IPv4 address […]
+The only way to acquire IPv4 addresses was if an old IPv4 address was […]